QinisoM/mysql-multi-dumper/README.md

   - 'restore_commands.[ext]' (bat or sh)

 You can then run the created scripts, and the mysql dump and restore scripts will be placed in the sql

+# Find this project useful ? :heart:
+* Support it by clicking the :star: button on the upper right of this page. :v:

 # Contributors